List of King of the Hill characters: Lucky Kleinschmidt

 Elroy "Lucky" Kleinschmidt (voiced by Tom Petty) is Luanne's boyfriend and later husband, a 38-year-old hillbilly.
 It's often hard for Lucky to hold down a job as he has no credit or Social Security number.
 He lives on the remainder of the $53,000 "settlement monies" he received after "slipping on pee-pee at the Costco" having had a portion of his spine fused.
 He was nicknamed "Lucky" after the settlement windfall.
 After he spent a majority of his money customizing his truck, his finances dwindled down to nine thousand dollars but regained another $53,000 when an ambulance chasing lawyer paid off Lucky to avoid a lawsuit.
-Lucky lives by an unusual but firm self-implied moral code, refusing to marry Luanne unless he receives a GED.
-Peggy tried very hard to break him and Luanne apart by sabotaging his studying efforts, but after Luanne's pregnancy was revealed, she and Hank reconciled the two, giving them a shotgun wedding at Lucky's request.
+Originally appearing as one of Kahn's redneck friends when he went through a brief redneck phase, Lucky lives by an unusual but firm self-implied moral code, refusing to marry Luanne unless he receives a GED, and also referred to Hank and Peggy as "Uncle Hank and Aunt Peggy".
+While Bobby immediately bonds with Lucky and Hank tolerated and even was somewhat friendly with Lucky as he "wasn't like Luanne's other boyfriends", Peggy initially didn't like Lucky because she felt he was holding her back and didn't want Luanne reliving her past with her parents.
+Peggy even tried very hard to break him and Luanne apart by sabotaging his studying efforts, but after Luanne's pregnancy was revealed, she and Hank reconciled the two, giving them a shotgun wedding at Lucky's request.
 He is also one of the guitarists for John Redcorn's band "Big Mountain Fudgecake".
 Although dimwitted in some aspects, Lucky has learned some facets such as basic math through life experience as opposed to formal education, and was astute enough to deduce that his father-in-law spent time in prison whereas Luanne believed the story that he works on an oil rig.
+He does not appear in season 14, as a result of Petty's death in 2017, nor was he mentioned, leaving his fate unknown.

-Buck Strickland
+Brian Robertson

-Buck Strickland (voiced by Stephen Root) is the slightly overweight, balding, over-the-hill, 68-year-old owner of Strickland Propane, and Hank's boss.
-A chauvinist, alcoholic, and adulterer, his physical appearance and attitude greatly resemble those of Lyndon Johnson, particularly his hairline and habit of hosting employee discussions in his bathroom.
-A picture of Buck seen in "Pregnant Paws" also shows him picking up one of his bloodhounds by the ears, much like a similar famous photograph of Johnson doing the same.
-Originally hailing from Arkansas, Buck was historically known for his modest start in business and general business smarts.
-These attributes have since been worn away by life and been replaced with many habits which often come in the way of his business decisions.
-Buck is a compulsive gambler to the point where he will use company profits to continue gaming, even betting in underground events.
-It is often implied that Hank reveres Buck and that, in Hank's eyes, the two have a close relationship.
-Compared to Hank who is the ultimate model of a good employee, Buck's vices require Hank to keep an extremely close eye.
-Buck refers to Hank as his "Golden Goose" implying Hank is the only reason his business remains afloat and thus he would never fire him.
-Hank has used the threat of quitting to capitulate Buck's transition from things Hank found unsavory.
-His health is questionable as he has suffered numerous infarctions and has had several cardiovascular surgeries including valve replacements.
+Brian Robertson (voiced by Keith David) is an African American man whose family rented the Hill residence while Hank and Peggy were in Saudi Arabia.
+Despite moving out to make room for the Hills' return to Arlen, Brian continues to hang out with Hank and his neighbors in the alley as he "liked the atmosphere".
+He has a son who plays youth soccer, and is also in an R&B tribute band.
+During Hank's absence, he acted as the straight man to his friends' antics.